A J Wilkinson Ltd

 By 1931 she was an Art Director of the factory with a decorating team of around 150.

-Clarice Cliff and Shorter eventually married.
-She died in 1972.
+Clarice Cliff and Shorter eventually married in 1940 after his first wife died.

 Questions, comments, contributions? email: Steve Birks